so-sc/HackHarbor-3.0/C/day4.md

 ---
 day: 4
-title: "C- L4, CP - 2"
-description: "C- L4, CP - 2
-(Structures and Unions)"
+title: "Structures and Unions"
+description: "Structures and Unions"
 ---

-# Day 4 - Structures and Unions
+# Structures and Unions

 ## Structures